centreon/centreon-archived/doc/en/quick_start/add_services.rst

 * Select the host in **Linked with Hosts** field
 * Define the name of the service in **Description** entry field
-* Select a predifined template of service, for example Base-Ping-LAN, in **Service Template** field
+* Select a predefined template of service, for example Base-Ping-LAN, in **Service Template** field

 .. note::
     After selecting a template of service new field appear.
 This values describe arguments use to monitor your service.
     Most often it is the alert thresholds.
-You can use the defaut values or overwrite those.
+You can use the default values or overwrite those.

 .. image:: /_static/images/quick_start/add_service_form.png
     :align: center